 I used new materials and techniques for this mobile such as 0,4 mm thick birch plywood and a laser cutter to get the motif from which I created the individual "leaves" (lehdet = leaves).

 Lehdet, Helsinki 2017

 Materials: birch hardwood, birch plywood, metal chain and hooks

 Exhibitions: Barewood -exhibition in Milan Design Week 2017, EcoDesign exhibition 2017, Habitare Furniture Fair Helsinki

 Oh my, Mary is blending into wallpaper..

-Pop-tart is printed fabrics collection and it consists of cotton and satin fabrics.
+Pop-tart is printed fabrics collection and it consists of cotton and silk fabrics.
 The inspiration for this collection comes from pop-art and collages.